Systemcluster/wrappe/README.md

 ## Features

 * Packing of executables and their dependencies into single self-contained binaries
-* Compression of packed payloads with LZ4
+* Compression of packed payloads with Zstandard
 * Streaming decompression with minimal memory overhead
 * Compression and decompression of files in parallel
 * Decompression only when necessary by checking existing files